Toward a Deterministic Nucleation Theory for Chirality-Controlled Nanotube Synthesis: Abstract

 \section{Abstract}

-The electronic properties of carbon nanotubes are dictated by their chirality, specified by the integer indices $(n,m)$.
-The absence of a predictive theory directly linking catalysts to the resulting $(n,m)$ has hindered the controlled synthesis of specific chiralities.
-Here we narrow this gap through a two-step approach.
-First, we derive a universal vector sum rule that quantifies the relationship between cap structure and chirality, demonstrating that $(n,m)$ is uniquely determined by the vector sum of the six pentagon coordinates within the cap.
-The complete set of these coordinates, evaluated across rotationally symmetric lattice frames, fully defines the carbon cap structure.
-Building on this topological foundation, we establish that chirality is encoded deterministically at nucleation, as perturbations to pentagon positions lead to predictable, quantifiable, and kinetically irreversible shifts in $(n,m)$.
-By examining existing experimental evidence, we further propose that the preferential formation of $(12,6)$ nanotubes arises from a six-fold symmetric cap with epitaxial matching to the $\langle 1,1,1 \rangle$ catalyst facet.
-Our work provides a theoretical framework that redefines the field, shifting the paradigm from stochastic growth kinetics to deterministic nucleation programming and paving the way toward predictable synthesis.
+The electronic properties of carbon nanotubes are governed by their chirality, specified by the integer indices $(n,m)$.
+While chirality-controlled synthesis has achieved notable successes, theoretical understanding remains predominantly focused on post-nucleation growth.
+Two fundamental obstacles impede deeper insight: the absence of a clear description of nucleation cap topology and its connection to tube chirality, and an incomplete understanding of atomic-level mechanisms governing templated cap formation.
+Here we address these challenges directly.
+First, we develop a mathematically rigorous topological framework for carbon networks that provides both a concise definition of cap structures and a quantitative relationship between cap architecture and chirality—the vector sum rule.
+Second, contrary to conventional perspectives attributing chirality enrichment to edge matching during growth, we demonstrate that chirality is deterministically encoded during nucleation through selective formation of specific cap structures on catalyst surfaces.
+For the specific case of $(12,6)$ nanotubes, we show that their enrichment arises from a six-fold symmetric cap with epitaxial matching to catalyst facets.
+Our deterministic nucleation theory not only provides a coherent explanation for chirality enrichment but also elucidates its pattern in chirality space.
+This work establishes a theoretical framework that redefines the field, shifting the paradigm from stochastic growth kinetics to deterministic nucleation programming and paving the way toward predictable synthesis.

-Carbon nanotubes (CNTs) hold exceptional promise for semiconductor applications due to their extraordinary electrical conductivity and chirality-dependent band gaps~\cite{Iijima1991,Dresselhaus1995}.
-However, achieving chiral-selective synthesis remains a fundamental challenge in nanotechnology~\cite{Li2024,Yang2022,Hersam2009_Sorting}.
-Chemical vapor deposition with solid catalysts offers a scalable and promising approach toward chirality-specific growth, having produced several CNTs with remarkable enantiomeric purity—including $(12,6)$ at 92\% and $(14,4)$ at 99\%~\cite{Yang2014,Yang2016}.
-Despite these advances, the physical principles governing chiral preference remain poorly understood.
-Moreover, the absence of a predictive theory connecting catalysts to resulting chiralities has impeded systematic extension of this approach to other chiralities~\cite{Brinkmann1999,Li2004,Ding2004,Harutyunyan2009,Liu2012,Xu2018}.